 Storing garlic properly is the best way to enjoy its delicious flavor and multitude of health benefits.
 You want to make sure to treat your garlic right!
 The first step to ensuring you receive the maximum benefits from your bulbs is to store them the proper way.
 Fresh garlic is ideal for flavor and for reaping the health benefits, and can be found in your local grocery store (or in your garden).
-Storing garlic can sometime be tricky because either the garlic can rot or dry out and reender it completely unusable.
-Sometimes the garlic will sprout and that will make the garlic unsable too.
-If you stor garlic properly it can last a long time and you will enjoy all of its benefits.
-Especially the dleicious taste!
-Our favorite!
+Storing garlic can sometimes be tricky because either the garlic can rot or dry out and render it completely unusable.
+Sometimes the garlic will sprout which will make garlic unusable too.
+If you store garlic properly it can last a long time and you will enjoy all of its benefits, especially the delicious taste which is our absolute favorite.

-Tip 1: Never store raw garlic in oil - this can lead to health complications.
+Tip 1: Never store raw garlic in oil - this can lead to health complications and botulism.
 Garlic heads and cloves should also not be stored in your kitchen fridge: they’re likely to go soft and moldy.
 The same problem is likely to occur if garlic is stored in a sealed plastic container.

 Tip 2: Garlic needs to be stored in a cool place away from direct sunlight (think cool, dark cupboard).
 Store garlic at room temperature (garlic does best at around 60 °F, 16 °C).
 If you have chopped or minced fresh garlic, you can store it in the refrigerator in a sealed container for a short period, but use it as soon as possible.